HM-PUR 1 (HLW) Sauna Power Supply for Health Mate, Sun Spirit, and Thermal Life / High Tech Health

 If this is an older four LED digit keypad, with electroluminescent backlighting (e.g. the feature that causes the keypad buttons to glow when a button is pressed), then be extra careful that you are only touching the keypad assembly at the edges of the keypad and not touching the electronics.
 This is because the circuit used to power the backlighting generates about 60 Volts AC, which is generally not lethal, but can be uncomfortable if you happen to touch certain parts of the PCB or related components while the backlighting is switched on.

-- If neither of the two possible scenarios described above shed on the cause for this particular symptom, then it's likely to either be an issue with the keypad or the power box, but can't be conclusively determined without further testing that would be outside the scope of what can be covered here.
+- If neither of the two possible scenarios described above shed any light on the cause for this particular symptom, then it's likely to either be an issue with the keypad or the power box, but can't be conclusively determined without further testing that would be outside the scope of what can be covered here.

 When to use a Red or Blue HM-PUR 1 vs a Yellow HM-PUR 1